 The final implementation of the UIGEA went through in June, 2010, although very little change was felt from the actual passing of the bill in 2006.

-What the UIGEA Did to Popular Online Poker Sites
+What Did The UIGEA Do To Popular Online Poker Sites?

 On the day following the passing of the UIGEA, known as “Black Monday” (October 3rd, 2006), investors wiped $7 billion off the value of online gambling operations who were listed on the London Stock Exchange.
 It become obvious almost immediately that these operators would be the first to stop accepting players from the United States as they were answerable to their shareholders.
 Among the groups most affected was Party Gaming, which had, until then, retained a massive portion of the US poker market.
 Literally overnight, the group had to remove itself from the US industry and invest its efforts in other locations around the world.